To understand what a wave is, a simple description isn’t enough. We should also learn the properties of waves. Now, let’s delve deeper into waves.

 A cycle of a wave is 360 degrees.
 To be in phase, two points need to be at the same location on the wave in two consecutive cycles.
 Let’s find cycles first.
-In this example, A to E and E to I are two cycles.
-So we can say that there are two complete cycles in this figure.
-Now, let’s have a look at another example and try to find the points that are in phase and out of phase.
+In this example, A to E, C to G and E to I are cycles.
+So we can say that there are three complete cycles in this figure.
+Now, let’s have a look at

 In this figure, the following points are in phase:

 - D and H

 - E and I

 Here is the important part.
 If you notice, the points A, C, E, G, and I are all at the rest positions.
 Then why do the points A and C are out of phase?
 Because they are not the same.
 At the point A, the wave is going up.
 However, at the point C, the wave is going down.
 So although they are both at the rest positions, they are not the same points on consecutive cycles.
 This is why they are out of phase.

 Remember that the distance between two consecutive locations that are in phase also gives us the wavelength.
 So we can measure the wavelength from the pairs of points that are in phase.

 The following points are 90 degrees out of phase: